drkostas/Cross-The-Floor/README.md

-# Parliament Members Flow Viz
+# Cross The Floor Viz

-A software that given a yml file, it crawls wikipedia tables and creates a Sankey Diagram that shows the flow of parliament members from election to election.
+Uses Sankey Diagrams to visualize politicians that have "crossed the floor" from election to election.

 ## Getting Started